rahul-n18/Gym-Management/README.md

 # Gym-Management-System
-I built this Gym Managent Application for a Client using java and MySQL if you have Netbeans 8.2 or Higher Version Installed you are good to go....
+I built this Gym Managent Application for a Clg mini project using java and MySQL if you have Netbeans 8.2 or Higher Version Installed you are good to go....

 ALL THE BEST!!!